Braeden6/myWebsite/README.md

-# myWebsite
+# Braeden's Personal Website
-Personal Resume Website
+This website is for practice and displaying my programming abilities along side my resume.